fkfv/disqueue/API.md

 All responses can have a 500 error code, this means that the server has failed.

+## Authentication
+The server has the option to enable authentication.
+If this is the case, the authentication should be sent as HTTP Basic authentication, which is with the header `Authorization: base64_encode(username ':' password)`.
+See [Security.md](Security.md#Authorization) for authorization setup details.

 ## Endpoints
  * [/queues  [GET]       - List all queues](#get-queues)
  * [/queues  [POST]      - Create new queue](#post-queues)